 Here are a couple of pressure cooker reviews if you're thinking of buying a pressure cooker, and a good cookbook to go along with it.

-I own two pressure cookers.
+Stove Top Pressure Cookers: I own two of these.
 I recently bought a Fagor pressure cooker which was highly recommended as a Best Buy by the people at America's Test Kitchen.
 I found the Fagor to be easy to use and pretty straightforward.
+Here is a link to buy the Fagor Pressure Cooker. (affiliate link) I suggest buying the 10 quart.

 The Fagor has a nice thick bottom and the lid is fairly easy to attach.
 You'll find pressure cookers can be a little clunky fitting the lid on because it has a gasket.
 But this one drops on pretty quickly and it has a couple of guide marks to help you with that.